Moduli of weighted stable marked cubic surfaces

-In this section we describe in detail the log canonical compactification of the moduli space of marked del Pezzo surfaces of degree $9-n$ ($5 \leq n \leq 7$), as originally considered in \cite{hackingStablePairTropical2009, narukiCrossRatioVariety1982, sekiguchiCrossRatioVarieties2000}.
-This forms the starting point for constructing the moduli space of (weight 1) stable marked del Pezzo surfaces, as described in the following sections.
+In this section we summarize the results of Hacking, Keel, and Tevelev constructing explicit compactifications of the moduli spaces $Y(E_n)$ of marked del Pezzo surfaces of degree $9-n$, $n=5,6,7$, and using these compactifications to construct the universal families of (weight 1) stable marked del Pezzo surfaces of degrees $9-n$, $n=5,6$ \cite{hackingStablePairTropical2009}.